 ICT IN PRIMARY

 From Year 1 to Year 6 we follow the ICT scheme based on the British National Curriculum, but adapted to make them relevant to the students and to suit the software, hardware and accessories available.
-All classes receive two ICT sessions a week, apart from Reception children who come once a week.
+All classes receive two ICT sessions a week.
 The basic structure of the lessons consists of one lesson for learning a specific skill, followed by the second lesson where the skill is practised in such a way that it relates to other curriculum areas currently being covered by the class.
 This encourages cross-curricular linkages.

 By the time they reach Year 6 they should have known how to: